mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P06-Battle-Arena/content.md

 **Congrats on finishing the Superhero Team Dueler tutorial!!** This is just the start of what you can make.
 Add to your game with these stretch challenges.

 ## Stretch Challenges

-> [challenge]
->
-> * Add a command line interface that allows for recreating or editing  of teams.
+* Add a command line interface that allows for recreating or editing  of teams.
-> * Allow use of only "authorized" abilites, weapons, and armor controlled by the Arena.
+* Allow use of only "authorized" abilites, weapons, and armor controlled by the Arena.
-> * Add tests that cover more edge cases.
+* Add tests that cover more edge cases.
-> * Change the way health is dealt out across the team. i.e. create heroes that may take damage first or may take more of the team's damage.
+* Change the way health is dealt out across the team. i.e. create heroes that may take damage first or may take more of the team's damage.
-> * Write additional classes that implement different ways to attack or defend -- i.e. create a relic class that only defends against abilities.
+* Write additional classes that implement different ways to attack or defend -- i.e. create a relic class that only defends against abilities.
-> * Develop a way to steal weapons and abilities from the opposing team.
+* Develop a way to steal weapons and abilities from the opposing team.
-> * Add rewards for team success such as weapon drops.
+* Add rewards for team success such as weapon drops.